Top 15 Organizations that Help the Homeless

 - Community wellness and seasonal aid

-4. Hearts and Homes for Veterans – Ending Homelessness for Veterans in Florida, USA
+4. Hearts and Homes for Veterans – Ending Homelessness for Veterans in Florida

 What does Hearts and Homes for Veterans do?

 Hearts and Homes for Veterans (HHV) is a nonprofit working to end homelessness among veterans in Southwest Florida.
-As one of the dedicated homeless charities in the region, their mission is to provide immediate support and long-term stability for those who have served.
+As a dedicated charity for homeless veterans in the region, their mission is to provide immediate support and long-term stability for those who have served.
 HHV offers hands-on assistance in Lee and Charlotte counties, ensuring veterans get the help they need with dignity and respect.

-Their services cover permanent housing placement, health care access, job support, and transportation.
-HHV also runs a service center that provides essentials like furniture, bedding, hygiene products, and food, everything needed to help a veteran transition into a stable home.
+Their services cover permanent housing placement, access to health care, job support, and transportation.
+HHV also runs a service center that provides essentials like furniture, bedding, hygiene products, and food.

 Impact and Reach: